rustutilities/grp/README.md

-# grp
+# srch
-Grep command in Rust
+Grep like command